Earth and Environmental Sciences

 Major in Earth Science

-The major in Earth science requires a minimum of 45.5 points, distributed as follows:
+The major in Earth Science requires a minimum of 45.5 points, distributed as follows:

 Foundation Courses